prcutler/stoneopen/wp-content/plugins/updraftplus/readme.txt

 == Upgrade Notice ==
-* 1.14.2: Fix email delivery issue (recent regression), and various other small tweaks and fixes.
-Recommended update for all.
+* 1.14.3: Various tweaks and small improvements - recommended update for all